lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ## Internal Rooms
 There is one more trick that RoomGroups have up their sleeve.
 A very common desire is to have a game level with a mixed outdoor and indoor environment.
 We have already mentioned that Rooms can be used to represent both rooms in a building, and areas of landscape, such as a canyon.

-What happens if you wish to have a house in a terrain room?
+What happens if you wish to have a house in a terrain 'room'?

-With the functionality described so far you can do it, you would need to place portals around the house though, forming needless rooms above the house.
+With the functionality described so far you _can_ do it, you would need to place portals around the exterior of the house though, forming needless rooms above the house.
 This has been done in many games.
 But what if there was a simpler way?

 It turns out there is a simpler way of handling this scenario.
 Godot supports rooms WITHIN rooms (we will call them 'internal rooms').
 That is, you can place a house within a terrain room, or even a building, or set of buildings, and even have exit portals in different terrain rooms!

 This is actually very simple to do.
-You don't need to place a room within another in the scene tree, just create them as regular rooms.
-But the internal rooms should be grouped together in a `RoomGroup`.
-If you look in the inspector there is a `roomgroup_priority` which defaults to 0.
+You don't need to place a room within another room in the scene tree (in fact you will get a warning if you try this).
+Instead, just create them as regular rooms.
+But the internal rooms should be grouped together with a `RoomGroup` as parent.
+If you look in the inspector for the `RoomGroup` there is a `roomgroup_priority` which defaults to 0.

-If you want a room to be internal, just set the priority to a higher value than the outer (enclosing) room, using the RoomGroup.
+If you want a room or set of rooms to be internal, just set the priority to a higher value than the outer (enclosing) room, using the `RoomGroup`.
 That's all there is to it.

 The system uses the priority to give priority to the internal room when deciding which room a camera or object is within.
 Everything else works in a mostly similar way.